kaj/rsass/README.md

 ## Commandline

-To make compiling faster when rsass is used as a library crate (which is probably the dominant use-case), I have made building a usefull command-line utility optional.
+To make compiling faster when rsass is used as a library crate (which is probably the dominant use-case), I have made building the command-line utility optional.
 To build the commandline, define the `commandline` feature when building.